GiackAloZ/AcousticWaveCPML.jl/README.md

 computing) and recently developed packages like ParallelStencil.jl, which make for a simple, yet powerful, way to implement scalable, efficient, maintainable and hardware-agnostic parallel algorithms.

-We have implemented a time-domain finite-difference solvers for acoustic wave propagation with C-PML boundary conditions on GPUs using Julia.
+We have implemented some time-domain finite-difference solvers for acoustic wave propagation with CPML boundary conditions on GPUs using Julia.
 Extensive benchmarks and performance evaluations of the developed parallel code have been conducted to assess the gain in performance and the possbility to scale on multi-GPUs.

 ## Physical model

-TODO
+Insert equations and CPML references.

 ## Numerical methods and implementation

-TODO

-## Model setups

-TODO
+Talk about the FD scheme, the allocation of different CPML coefficients and arrays.

 ## Results

-TODO
+Brief introduction to results, explain the setups.
+How the data is visualized and how it could be improved.

 ### 1D CPML